Michael Carbajal vs. Humberto González: Main Event

-The aftermath
+Aftermath

 Michael Carbajal defended the IBF and WBC world junior flyweight titles twice before his second fight with Gonzalez.
 The pair fought three fights, with Gonzalez winning the next two, one in Los Angeles and another one in Mexico City, but both of Gonzalez's wins came by controversial decision and the two sequels to fight one between Carbajal and Gonzalez were considered to be boring fights by fans and writers alike.

 Gonzalez retired after losing the IBF and WBC belts to Saman Sorjaturong in 1995.
 Carbajal, for his part, kept on winning, and losing, world titles until his last fight, when he knocked out Jorge Arce in eleven rounds at Tijuana in 1999 to regain the WBO version of the world junior flyweight championship.

 Michael Carbajal and Humberto González were both elected as members of the International Boxing Hall of Fame in 2006.